Cucamelon Growing Guide

 Well-drained soil enriched with plenty of compost.

-Drench with a liquid organic fertilizer when plants begin to bloom heavily.
+Drench with a liquid organic fertiliser when plants begin to bloom heavily.

 Single Plants: 30cm (11") each way (minimum)